 Does applying for a credit card hurt your credit?
 It’s an important question to consider before shopping for a new credit card.
-Not all credit cards are the same, so choosing the right one is essential to ensure it fits your spending habits and financial goals.
+A credit card should suit your spending habits and financial goals, so choosing the right one is important.

 Here’s what you need to consider before applying for a new credit card—and some of the benefits you may experience with your new card.